Facebook moves to target misinformation before election

 With the nation divided, and election results potentially taking days or weeks to be finalized, there could be an “increased risk of civil unrest across the country,” Zuckerberg said.

-In July, Trump refused to publicly commit to accepting the results of the upcoming election, as he scoffed at polls that showed him lagging behind rival candidate Joe Biden.
+In July, Trump refused to publicly commit to accepting the results of the upcoming election, as he scoffed at polls that showed him lagging behind Democratic rival Joe Biden.
+Trump also has made false claims that the increased use of mail-in voting because of the coronavirus pandemic allows for voter fraud.
 That has raised concern over the willingness of Trump and his supporters to abide by election results.

 Under the new measures, Facebook says it will prohibit politicians and campaigns from running new election ads in the week before the election.
 However, they can still run existing ads and change how they are targeted.